XingxinHE/CPP_Notes/2_programming_abstraction_in_cpp/README.md

 }
 ```

 The preceding algorithm is kind of smart.
 It loops from the back and delete from the back.
 Therefore, you don't need to check at all!
-This is also the common delete algorithm of linear collection.
+This is also the c<u>ommon delete algorithm of linear collection</u>.